fredmerlo/geofoodtruck/README.md

    For `GeoFoodTruck`, the CI / CD pipeline acheives `Complete Automation`, from source code modifications to Cloud deployment and Application Quality validation with UATs.

-   I implemented OIDC GitHub Authentication to requet AWS temporary credentials, eliminating manual administration of AWS Keys and Secrets, necessary to provision Cloud artifacts and infrastructure.
+   I implemented OIDC GitHub Authentication to request AWS temporary credentials, eliminating manual administration of AWS Keys and Secrets, which are necessary for provisioning Cloud artifacts and infrastructure.

    I created two event triggered Workflows: **Deploy** and **Test**.
    - **Deploy** is activated upon detection of source code changes in the repository.
 Triggering a new build for the web application and a new deployment of the AWS infrastructure using the Terraform IaC templates.
 Terraform dynamically identifies if any modifications require infrastructure updates.